Managainstthemicrobes-Karl/Coronas-Darkfield-Microscopy-light-source-enhancement---CDMLE/README.md

 You are free to use, modify, and distribute this work as long as you credit **Karl Coronas** as the inventor where applicable and the use of the concept name **CDMLE**.

 > **No patent rights are claimed.
 This disclosure is intended to act as prior art and to prevent others from patenting the same invention.**
-> I do **not authorize any institution, organization, or government** to restrict the use or distribution of the CDMLE (Coronas Darkfield Microscopy Light-Source Enhancement).
+> I do not authorize any **institution, authority or organizations** to restrict the use or distribution of the CDMLE (Coronas Darkfield Microscopy Light-Source Enhancement).
+>
+> The concept and imagery results have also been posted elsewhere over the last year.
+The system was initially tested over seven months ago and has been used almost daily since.
+Current date: September 17th 2025.

 See the [LICENSE](LICENSE) file for the full legal text.